AgnostiqHQ/covalent/doc/source/deployment/index.rst

    If users are looking to use the AWS executor plugins with their Covalent deployment the ``covalent-aws-plugins`` must be installed via ``/opt/virtualenvs/covalent/bin/python -m pip install 'covalent-aws-plugins[all]'``

 This will ensure that the latest release of ``Covalent`` along with all its dependencies are properly installed in the virtual environment.
 We can now create a ``systemd`` unit file for Covalent and enable it to be managed by ``systemd``.
-Systemd provides a convenient inferface to configure environment variables that will be exposed to the process being managed via the ``Environment`` and ``EnvironmentFile`` directive.
-We will leverage these interfaces to configure Covalent's runtime behvaiour and environment by injecting variables.
-In the following block we give a sample systemd unit file for the Covalent service, `covalent.service`.
-On most linux systems, this service file can be created under ``/usr/lib/systemd/system``
+Systemd provides a convenient inferface to configure environment variables that will be exposed to the covalent server via the ``Environment`` and ``EnvironmentFile`` directives.
+We will leverage these interfaces to configure Covalent's startup and runtime behaviour.
+Users can use the following sample ``covalent.service`` systemd unit file and customize it for their needs when hosting Covalent themselves.
+On most linux systems, this service file can be installed under ``/usr/lib/systemd/system``.
+Users are encouraged to review the systemd documentation `here <https://www.freedesktop.org/software/systemd/man/systemd.html>`_.

 .. code:: bash